Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Introduction

-It is worth noting that, before the development of MLIPs, several methods for construction of analytical PESs were proposed and the corresponding libraries were implemented.
+It is worth noting that, before the development of MLIPs, several methods for constructing analytical PESs were proposed and the corresponding libraries were implemented.
 Such PESs were mainly based on the fitting of polynomials to {\it ab initio} data.
 In 2002, a modified Shepard interpolation \cite{Farwig-Shepard1986} of PESs was successfully applied to various chemical reactions.
 This approach is implemented in the Grow package \cite{Collins-PES2002}.
 In 2009, the permutationally invariant PESs in Morse-type variables of all the internuclear distances were proposed.
 The accuracy of these PESs were verified for such systems as CH$_5^+$, (H$_2$O)$_2$, and CH$_3$CHO \cite{Bowman-PES2009}.
 Since 2001, PESs created by various researchers for a variety of chemical systems have been collected in the POTLIB package as a consistent set of computer codes.
 The package contains PESs for a number of triatomic and polyatomic chemical systems \cite{POTLIB-2001}.
-The number of PESs in POTLIB library keeps growing nowadays; in particular, in 2014 a permutationally invariant PES \cite{Bowman-PES2009} for the OH + HBr $\to$ Br + H$_2$O reaction was constructed and added to POTLIB.
+In 2014, a permutationally invariant PES \cite{Bowman-PES2009} for the OH + HBr $\to$ Br + H$_2$O reaction was constructed and added to POTLIB.
 Quasiclassical trajectories (QCT) were used to calculate this chemical reaction rate over the temperature range of 5--500 K \cite{Oliveira-rate2014,Oliveira-PES2014}.

 Let us take a closer look at the last example.
-The OH + HBr $\to$ Br + H$_2$O reaction represents a significant challenge for dynamics simulations due to the quantum effects of nuclear motions during a light atom (hydrogen) transfer along a rather non-trivial reaction energy path with both an energy barrier and a pre-barrier complex formation region (see Section ~\ref{PMF}).
+The OH + HBr $\to$ Br + H$_2$O reaction represents a significant challenge for dynamics simulations due to the quantum effects of nuclear motions during a light atom (hydrogen) transfer along a rather non-trivial reaction energy path with both an energy barrier and a pre-barrier complex formation region.
 This reaction is of great importance for stratospheric chemistry as it is the major process by which atomic bromine, an active ozone depletion catalyst, is regenerated from the relatively stable hydrogen bromide \cite{Yung-stratosphere1980}.
 This reaction is also important in combustion chemistry where it has been shown to contribute to the mechanism by which some brominated compounds act as fire retardants \cite{Clark-combustion1970}.
 Therefore, this system is not only interesting from the point of view of validating theoretical approaches for calculating the rate constants, but also has practical importance.